 Our content needs to read in a way that most people can understand it.
 Using plain language helps everyone, even specialist and technical audiences.
-When language is complex, it can seem like we’re intentionally hiding information by making it difficult to read.
+When language is overly complex, it can seem like we’re intentionally hiding information by making it difficult to understand.

 Review your work using the Plain Language Checklist.

 Aim for a Grade 8 reading level or lower.

 Various readability checkers are available to help you write in plain language.
 Microsoft Word has a built-in readability checker and grammar tools.
 You can also test the level of your content using tools such as the HemingwayApp online tool (external link).
 There is a downloadable version available for sensitive content.

 Short sentences make it easier to read and remember important information.
 Aim for a maximum of 15 to 20 words per sentence.
 To do this, break information into single-subject sentences.

 Cut any adjectives that do not improve a reader's understanding.
 Adjectives add description to nouns such as people, places and things.
 Sometimes they’re necessary for context such as:

 In this case, ‘required’ is an adjective that tells us what we must do.

 Cut any adverbs that do not improve a reader's understanding.
 Adverbs add description to verbs.
 Sometimes they’re necessary for context such as:

 - The project finished early